 When it comes to telephone surveys, the general observation is that people with certain demographic profiles, such as age, are more or less likely to respond than others.
-This sparks the composition effect, with the survey failing to gather an accurate representation of what the overall audience feels about the brand.
+This sparks the composition effect, with the survey failing to accurately represent what the overall audience feels about the brand.

 Scale endpoints in feedback

 Another disadvantage of surveying via phone is that there is a high chance that the respondents will choose the endpoints of the scale.
-When inquired “On a scale from 0 to 10 where 0 represents “not likely” and 10 represents “very likely”, how likely are you to recommend X to your friends?” respondents have the tendency to pick the first or last option, since it might be the fastest one.
+When inquired “On a scale from 0 to 10, where 0 represents “not likely” and 10 represents “very likely”, how likely are you to recommend X to your friends?” respondents tend to pick the first or last option since it might be the fastest one.

-The interviewers can present the question with different intonation and prompts, that might push the respondent towards the desired answer.
+The interviewers can present the question with different intonation and prompts that might push the respondent toward the desired answer.
 Also, the presence of an interviewer is known to lead to more positive responses, since most respondents are not fond of saying negative things to live people.
-For instance, your flight experience was a nightmare and you decided to never use this airline again.
+For instance, your flight experience was a nightmare and you decided never to use this airline again.
 Nonetheless, when nicely asked about it by a friendly representative, you might actually answer that the flight was good.

-As compared to web-based or email surveys, reaching out by phone is relatively expensive.
-Phone surveys require interviewers who are properly trained, as well as a system in place for making the calls and storing the feedback.
+Compared to web-based or email surveys, reaching out by phone is relatively expensive.
+Phone surveys require properly trained interviewers, as well as a system in place for making the calls, storing the feedback, and, last but not least, analyzing the collected data.
 These unavoidably imply additional costs.

 5. Chatbots and messaging apps